Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 **NOTE:**The `await` keyword is only valid **inside async functions**.
 If you use it outside of an async function's body, you will get a `SyntaxError`

+### Wed 14th, October 2020 JS.- ArrayBuffer
+The ArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer.
+It is an array of bytes, often referred to in other languages as a "byte array".
+You cannot directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.